Deathcore: Predecessors (1990s)

-Origins (early–mid 2000s)
+Origins (early to mid-2000s)

-Despite a few earlier metalcore/death metal hybridizations, Antagony and Despised Icon are considered to be the true pioneers of deathcore, however both bands have rejected the label.
+Despite a few earlier metalcore/death metal hybridizations, Antagony and Despised Icon are considered to be the true pioneers of deathcore, though both bands have rejected the label.
 Antagony founder and frontman Nick Vasallo is credited as being the "father of deathcore" due to his work in the band.
-The Red Chord is referenced as an early influential source for the genre due to their hybridization of metalcore and death metal sounds (among other genres).
+The Red Chord is referenced as an early influential source for the genre due to their hybridization of metalcore and death metal sounds, among other genres.
 New Hampshire band Deadwater Drowning and Californian group All Shall Perish are also seen as notable early entries of the genre.
-Deadwater Drowning's 2003 EP was remarked as "basically the blueprint for every current deathcore band out today," while All Shall Perish's debut album Hate, Malice, Revenge (2003) is credited as one of the first purist deathcore albums as it "never got tied down to [simply] death metal or metalcore."
+Deadwater Drowning's 2003 EP was remarked as "basically the blueprint for every current deathcore band out today," while All Shall Perish's debut album Hate, Malice, Revenge (2003) "never got tied down to [simply] death metal or metalcore."
+Music journalist T Coles said, "in a similar fashion to their grindcore ancestors, cultural barriers melted away as kids with earnest interests in various heavy sounds melded ideas together [...] they were earnestly trying to be as ruthlessly heavy as possible, taking elements from everything they liked and pushing them as hard as they could, just as bands [in the 1990s], and a decade before that, had done."

 In the mid 2000s, deathcore spiked in popularity shortly after Job for a Cowboy released their EP Doom in 2005, which is heavily credited as one of deathcore's most significant and influential releases for the genre.
 The genre saw an increase in popularity even further when English band Bring Me the Horizon released their deathcore debut full-length Count Your Blessings in 2006.
 The band were presented the 2006 Kerrang!
-Award for "Best British Newcomer" shortly after the album's release, however the band abandoned the deathcore genre soon thereafter.
+Award for "Best British Newcomer" shortly after the album's release, though the band abandoned the genre soon thereafter.